 - University of Colorado Denver, in the USA

 - Hochschule Bremen - International Graduate Center, in Germany

 - University of Regina, in Canada

 - Paris-Saclay University, in France

-First of all, most universities will require you to have complete a 4-year Bachelor’s, preferably in a closely related subject as the M.Eng. you are applying to.
+First of all, most universities and colleges will require you to have completed a 4-year Bachelor’s, preferably in a closely related subject as the Engineering degree you are applying to.
 Note also that most universities demand that you have above average grades.

 If your first language isn’t English, you must provide evidence that your English level is good enough to meet the specific demands of their study.